 For that reason, I’d be more likely to opt for a flight jacket if I’m living in a car-prevalent city, rather than one where I’m doing a lot of walking.

-Naval jackets, designed for nautical use, are the warmest of the bunch here.
+Naval jackets, designed for nautical use, are among the warmest of the bunch here.

 Pea coats and duffle coats are often made from Melton Wool, a thick fabric known for its durability, wind resistance, and water resistance.
-Parkas typically combine a protective shell with a decent amount of toasty-warm down filling.
+Parkas typically combine a protective shell with a decent amount of toasty warm down fill.

 And for the coldest conditions, duffle coats and parkas really take the cake over pea coats, if only for the inclusion of a hood.